microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/CDMUtilSolution/readme_cdmutilpipeline.md

 ![Triggerparameters](triggerparameters.png)

 3. Create and publish the changes to deploy storage events trigger.
 This action will create a storage event on the Azure storage account selected and associate with Synapse/ADF pipeline.
-4. Now we want to update the Storage events so that it only trigger for the files that are relavant for CDMUtil pipeline.
+4. Now we want to update the Storage events so that it only trigger for the files that are relevant for CDMUtil pipeline.
 To do that go to storage account and click on events
 5. Click on **Events Subscriptions** and select the event subscription created by Synapse pipeline.
-6. Click on the filters tab add following addional filters **Key**:data.url
+6. Click on the filters tab add following additional filters **Key**:data.url
 **Operator**:String contains
 **Value**: /resolved/ and -resolved.